chand1012/chand1012.github.io/_posts/2020-04-17-How-To-Host-A-Flask-Server-With-Gunicorn-And-HTTPS.md

     apt install nginx python3 python3-pip virtualenv

-This will install Python, NGINX, and the virtual enviroment needed to run the app.
+This will install Python, NGINX, and the virtual environment needed to run the app.
 It will also install PIP to download the additional packages.
 After that concludes we can move on with setting up the application itself.

 ## Setup